 Generalization.
-PrivLBS can be potentially extended to other data types if the distances between values/items can be measured (e.g., numerical data).
+L-SRR can be potentially extended to other data types if the distances between values/items can be measured (e.g., numerical data).
 In such contexts, the data items can also be partitioned and staircase perturbation probabilities can be derived and allocated to values/items in different groups.
-We will evaluate its performance in other domains and benchmark with the corresponding LDP schemes (e.g., Piecewise [62]) in the future.
+We will evaluate its performance in other domains and benchmark with the corresponding LDP schemes (e.g., Piecewise [64]) in the future.

 Encoding and Precision.
 The precision of the encoded locations can be tuned by the level of the bit string hierarchy.
 Although larger h more accurately encodes locations, the domain size will grow and thus the perturbation probability (for the true location) may decline for the same privacy.
-Thus, larger h does not necessarily make the staircase perturbation scheme more accurate (thus we use the standard h = 23 as Bing Map).
+Thus, larger h does not necessarily make the staircase perturbation scheme more accurate (thus we use the standard h=23 as Bing Map).
+In the experiment, every location can only be possibly flipped to other locations in the domain not every pixel on the map.
+There are two benefits for such encoding and design: (1) locations will not be perturbed to an unrealistic location (e.g., in the ocean), and (2) it is more efficient to compute the perturbation probabilities offline (due to reduced domain size).